-- If the student has a university place pending, you must request a priority review of marking (summer series only).
+- If the student has a university place pending, we advise that you request a priority review of marking (summer series only).

 - If the student doesn’t have a university place pending, you can request a:

-If you’re not planning a clerical check, review of marking or appeal, you can also ask us to send you an original marked paper or recording to support teaching and learning.
+If you’re not planning a clerical re-check, review of marking or appeal, you can also ask us to send you an original marked paper to support teaching and learning.

 We’ve created a flowchart version of the information above, to help you decide which post-results service is right for you.

 JCQ’s post-results services page also has further information on what's available.

 In 2018, schools/colleges in England will have a second opportunity to challenge results in GCSE English Language, English Literature and GCSE Maths, if they continue to have concerns about marking or moderation.
 This is in addition to the existing right to appeal results on procedural grounds.